gmantele/ucidy/README.md

 ### Java version
 This library is developed using **Java 1.7**, but it should be compatible with no modification with _Java 1.6_, and with few modifications (just removing appropriate *@Override*) with _Java 1.5_.

-### License
-This library is under the terms of the [LGPL v3 license](https://www.gnu.org/licenses/lgpl.html).
-You can find the full description and all the conditions of use in the files src/COPYING and src/COPYING.LESSER.

 Collaboration
 -------------